 Close-up shot of lazurite rock, aka lapis lazuli

-Evolution of the Colour
+Evolution of the Color Blue

 With the emergence of lapis lazuli, Egyptians longed for a more stable and accessible pigment.
 This led them to manufacture their own type of blue, called ‘Egyptian blue’, which quickly spread throughout the ancient world.
 Soon after, many other variations were created by scientists and chemists, and up until this day, more pigments of blue are continually being discovered.